 No one can steal contentment, joy, gratitude, or peace… we have to give it away.

-As the end of summer approaches, you might notice an antsy sort of feeling creeping into your awareness…
+As we enter another week of #StayHomeMN, you might notice an antsy sort of feeling creeping in…

-Did I make the most of my time?
+Am I making the most of my time?

 It’s normal to reflect on our experiences this way.
-Especially as we shift from one season to the next.
+Especially as we’re navigating something totally new.